 Keeping your employees consistently engaged is a big enough challenge even when everyone is in the same place.
 But the growing demand for hybrid and flexible work makes it even more difficult.

-When done well, however, a hybrid workplace can keep your team engaged, connected and can even be a magnet for other top talent.
+When done well, however, a hybrid workplace can keep your team engaged, and connected and can even be a magnet for other top talents.

 Road Hazards Ahead

 There are some hazards that can make it hard to keep hybrid employees engaged.
 One of those pitfalls is that hybrid work is ripe for disconnect when it comes to equity and inclusiveness.
 This is because each employee is having different work experiences in different places.